Benny Alba: Early life and career

 Alba's great-grandmother was an oil painter and her grandmother trained as a concert pianist.
 Alba's mother, Marjorie, held a Master of Fine Arts degree in ceramics from Ohio State University, teaching at Ohio State University Academy.
 Alba's father, an engineer, was an inventor and CEO of Oasis (also known as Ebco), a Fortune 500 company.
 Art was an important topic in her childhood home.

-During high school, Alba artist attended classes at Columbus Cultural Arts Center, part of the Columbus Parks and Recreation Department.
-Alba also studied at Penland School of Arts and Crafts summer program attending lithography and silk screening classes.
+During high school, Alba attended classes at Columbus Cultural Arts Center, part of the Columbus Parks and Recreation Department.
+Alba also studied at Penland School of Arts and Crafts summer program, attending lithography and silk screening classes.

-After high school, Alba traveled a summer with her mother to Europe, where they visited museums and architectural sites in Germany and Italy.
+After high school, Alba traveled with her mother to Europe, where they visited museums and architectural sites in Germany and Italy.
 Alba then began her studies at Kent State University, with a focus on English literature.
-While there she witnessed the shootings at Kent State, and soon after left the University and her studies to live in Berkeley, California.
+While there she witnessed the shootings at Kent State, and soon after left university and her studies to live in Berkeley, California.